7 Days in Italy Itinerary

 Day 6 and 7: Rome

-And if you don’t want to organize this tour yourself, you can even book a tour that covers this trip.
-Book your 8 day Italy trip here.
+And if you don’t want to organize this tour yourself, you can even book a tour that covers almost the same itinerary as this trip:

 7 Days in Italy: Venice (2 nights)

 Flying into Marco Polo Airport, take the bus or water taxi into Venice.
 The city is made up of over 118 islands in the Adriatic Sea separated by canals and connected by over 400 bridges.
 Venice was one of the richest and most powerful cities throughout much of its history, and today is best known for tourism and the hordes of visitors who come to see its architectural, historical and artistic wonders.